whuinsar/Geocoding_WHU/README.md

 Development environment: Visual Studio 2019 + Windows 10 + CMake + vcpkg
 With vcpkg toolchain selected, the vcpkg.json shall be parsed to install all necessary packages.

-Three implementations, the plain forwarding method, Eineder's polynoimal approximation method and ours are provided in the subdirectory 'geocoding'.
+Three implementations, the plain forwarding method, Eineder's polynomial approximation method, and ours are provided in the subdirectory 'geocoding.'

 # Testing
 1. Download and unzip the last release with Bandzip; the default Windows zip tools fail to uncompress this file.